 - Barwon Park Road (nearest to playground and brick kilns)

 - Sydney Park Road (nearest to cycling centre)

 - Euston Road (nearest to Alan Davidson Oval and Sydney Park Pavilion)

 Bus stop nearby: Yes

-There are lots of interesting sculptures around the playground.
+There are interesting sculptures around the playground.

 For my list of all the best Sydney bike tracks, click here.

 Hope you enjoyed our review of this excellent St Peters Park.
 When you visit Sydney Park kids have PLENTY to do and no excuse not to run themselves into the ground!